-The general-education portion of the plan provides for documenting achievement in each part of the general education program, i.e. the foundation skills, the knowledge domains, creative and artistic expression, and inquiry and analysis.
+The general-education portion of the plan provides for documenting achievement in each part of the general education program, i.e. the foundation skills, the knowledge domains, creative and artistic expression, and the advanced study component inquiry and analysis.

-1. General Education Assessment Principles
+1. General Education Assessment Measures Principles